• Skip to main content

 • Remove the stems, then brush away any dirt using a damp towel.
 Arrange the mushrooms gill side up in the casserole dish.

-• In a medium mixing bowl, combine the cream cheese, mayonnaise or greek yogurt, Worcestershire sauce, old bay, garlic powder, mustard powder, and salt; whisk until well combined.
+• In a medium mixing bowl, combine the cream cheese, mayonnaise or greek yogurt, Worcestershire sauce, Old Bay seasoning, garlic powder, mustard powder, and salt; whisk until well combined.
 Add ¼ cup (4 tbsp) breadcrumbs and ¼ cup (4 tbsp) parmesan cheese and mix until well combined.
 Add the crab meat and fold in with a rubber spatula until just barely combined.

-• Stuff each mushroom with 1 heaping tablespoon of filling.
+• Stuff each mushroom with 1 heaping tablespoon of filling, pressing down gently to keep the filling lightly packed.

-• Combine the remaining breadcrumbs and parmesan cheese (2 tbsp each) with the ½ tbsp olive oil in a small bowl.
+• Combine the remaining breadcrumbs and parmesan cheese (2 tablespoon each) with the ½ tablespoon olive oil in a small bowl.
 Mix until evenly moistened.
 Sprinkle the topping evenly over the stuffed mushrooms.

 • Transfer to the oven and bake 25 minutes; turn on the broiler and cook 1-2 minutes more, or until the tops are lightly golden brown.